Evaluating LLM-Contaminated Crowdsourcing Data Without Ground Truth: Related Work

+Our work builds on advancements in information elicitation, particularly peer prediction.
 As a generalization of the correlated agreement (CA) mechanism \citep{shnayder2016informed}, our method can score the quality of human responses conditioned on an external information source.
-We chose the CA mechanism for its simplicity and robust empirical performance, as alternative mechanisms often have complex designs or exhibit high output variance \citep{burrell2021measurement, zhang2022high, xu2024spot}.
+We chose the CA mechanism for its simplicity and robust empirical performance \citep{burrell2021measurement, zhang2022high}.
 Our approach is also inspired by \citet{kong2018eliciting}, who proposed using conditioned mutual information to elicit hierarchical information.
-Unlike their framework, which assumes an information hierarchy where more effort yields strictly more informative signals, our method does not require hierarchical structures or sequential elicitation.
-Instead, we assume the principal has access to samples of low-effort information and focus on empirically verifying the conditions under which our method works (or not).
-Lastly, we propose a heuristic generalization of our method to handle textual and other forms of complex data (\cref{app:high-d}).
-This approach is related to the discussion of applying peer prediction to elicit textual information using LLMs \citep{textualpp2024,wu2024elicitationgpt}.
+Their framework assumes an information hierarchy where more effort yields strictly more informative signals, so low-effort signals can be elicited first, which are used to further elicit high-effort signals.
+In contrast, our method assumes that the principal has access to samples of low-effort signals, which is more straightforward and practical in the LLM-influenced crowdsourcing settings.
+Lastly, we propose a heuristic generalization of our method to handle textual data (\cref{sec:high-d}), which is related to methods that elicit textual information using LLMs \citep{textualpp2024,wu2024elicitationgpt}.

-The studies on LLM-content detection are also related to this work.
-Common approaches for LLM content detection include watermarking \citep{gu2022watermarking, kirchenbauer2023watermark, lee2023wrote, zhao2023provable, yang2023watermarking}, which embeds identifiable markers into data, models, or generated text; statistical detection, which leverage differences in output by analyzing logits statistics \citep{su2023detectllm, vasilatos2023howkgpt} or vocabulary statistics \citep{gehrmann2019gltr, mao2024raidar, yang2023dna}; and deep learning-based methods, which train models to distinguish AI-generated content from human-written text \citep{koike2024outfox, hu2023radar, shah2023detecting}.
-For a more comprehensive review, we refer to the survey paper \citep{wu2024surveyllmgeneratedtextdetection}.
+The studies on LLM-content detection are also related.
+Common approaches for LLM content detection include watermarking \citep{gu2022watermarking,lee2023wrote, zhao2023provable, yang2023watermarking}, which embeds identifiable markers into data, models, or generated text; statistical detection, which leverage differences in output by analyzing logits statistics \citep{su2023detectllm, vasilatos2023howkgpt} or vocabulary statistics \citep{gehrmann2019gltr, mao2024raidar}; and deep learning-based methods, which train models to distinguish AI-generated content from human-written text \citep{koike2024outfox, hu2023radar, shah2023detecting}.
 However, these methods typically rely on abundant textual data for training and detection.
-In contrast, our approach is training-free and addresses cheating in scenarios where the critical distinction between human-written and AI-generated content lies in the information level rather than the vocabulary level.
-For instance, our method is designed for tasks like answering multiple-choice questions, where no direct textual response is available.
+In contrast, our approach is training-free and addresses LLM-contamination in non-textual responses scenarios, such as answering multi-choice questions.